SEO· 11 min read· Updated July 15, 2026

 • “Sprintive vs Ijjad — which is better for Next.js sites?”

-Step 2 — Pick the 10 pages that matter most
+Step 2 — Prioritize the pages that matter

 EXAMPLE